enterprise-oss/osso-docs/blog/2020-09-14-release-candidate.md

 ### SAML-based SSO

+(shorter version of What is SAML from docs)

 ### Building off existing OSS

 Osso depends on some important open source projects in order to provide authentication functionality.
 OneLogin maintains `ruby-saml`, a ruby gem that "provides a means for managing authorization initialization and confirmation requests from identity providers."
 SAML is 15 year old open standard - we don't see any need to reinvent the wheel here, and this project is stable, well-tested and well-maintained.